What is differential geometry: curves and surfaces: Crofton's formulas

-\begin{thm}{Exercise} Show that any closed plane curve $\gamma$ has length at least $\pi\cdot s$, where $s$ is the average length of the projections of $\gamma$ to lines.
+\begin{thm}{Exercise} Suppose a simple closed plane curve $\gamma$ bounds a figure~$F$.
+Let $s$ be the average length of the projections of $F$ to lines.
+Show that $\length\gamma\ge \pi \cdot s$.
 Moreover, equality holds if and only if $\gamma$ is convex.

 Use this statement to give another solution to Exercise~\ref{ex:convex-hull}. \end{thm}

 The following exercise gives analogous formulas in the Euclidean space.